Goslenator7/Drinks2Door/README.md

 # Drinks2Door
-Drinks delivery website concept using bootstrap
+Drinks delivery website concept using bootstrap and PHP